jayant-yadav/sdl2-hackathon/README.md

    Note: you might need to rename the folder ```skogsstyrelsen_data```into ```skogsstyrelsen```.

 ## Running in Docker
+_Contact person for help with Docker: Joel Sundholm._

 To run in Docker you should:

 1. Run  ```./docker_build``` to build the image.
 It is tagged "hack"